Crystal-SDS/controller/doc/api_specification_storlets.md

 Content-Length: 248

 {
-"name":"StorletName",
+"name":"filterName",
 "language":"Java",
 "interface_version":"1.0",
-"dependency":"’’",
+"dependencies":"’’",
 "object_metadata":"no",
-"main":"com.urv.storlet.uonetrace.UOneTraceStorlet",
+"main":"com.urv.filter.uonetrace.UOneTracefilter",
 }

 ```

-## Deploy a Storlet
+## Deploy a filter

-An application can deploy the Storlet to Swift by issuing an HTTP PUT request.
+An application can deploy the filter to Swift by issuing an HTTP PUT request.

 ### Request

 #### URL structure
-The URL that represents the storlet data resource.
+The URL that represents the filter data resource.
 The URL is
-**/storlets/:account/deploy/:storlet_id/**
+**/filters/:account/deploy/:filter_id/**

 #### Method
 PUT